Scottish Surgical Boot Camp (formerly Highland Surgical Boot Camp) is an innovative, simulation-rich course for new Core Surgical trainees.

 AIMS: to accelerate the acquisition of key technical and non-technical skills at the start of a career in Surgery - skills formerly learned only by apprenticeship or experience - and to provide a welcome to, and standard-setting for, a community of professional practice.

-- Recommended by the Scottish Core Surgical Training Programmes as the introductory course for CT1
+- Commissioned by the Scottish Core Surgical Training Programmes as the introductory course for CT1

 UPCOMING COURSE DATES: